 Honolulu Voters Replace Three Recalled Councilmen

-HONOLULU (AP) _ The three candidates endorsed by the Democratic Party scored landslide victories in a special election Saturday to fill seats left vacant by the recall of three veteran councilmen who had switched to the Republican Party.
+HONOLULU (AP) _ Voters in three of Honolulu’s nine city council districts cast ballots Saturday in a special election to fill seats left vacant by the recall of three veteran councilmen who had switched to the Republican Party.

 Election officials and party leaders forecast a poor turnout because of football games, including the Aloha Bowl here, and voter apathy resulting from a long and confusing legal fight over the once-delayed election.